Lesnewth, Cornwall, St Michael and All Angels Church

-Up a winding country lane east of Boscastle lies the scattered hamlet of Lesnewth, a place of atmospheric woodland and and mossy banks.
-Tucked in a hollow below the lane is the 12th century church of St Michael and All Angels.
-The church is so deep in the wooded hollow that only the tower is visible from the lane, and even that is half hidden by trees.
+Up a winding country lane, east of Boscastle lies the scattered hamlet of Lesnewth, a place of atmospheric woodland and mossy banks.
+Tucked in a hollow below the lane is the 12th-century church of St Michael and All Angels.
+The church is so deep in the wooded hollow that only the tower is visible from the lane, and even that is half-hidden by trees.

 The Saxon church was rebuilt in the Norman period on a cruciform plan, with a tower added in the 15th century.
 That Norman church, in turn, had to be rebuilt in 1862 by architect JP St Aubyn.
 St Aubyn did not take a light touch; he is said to have used dynamite to blow up parts of the Norman church.
 Fragments of Norman tracery carving that survived the demolition can be seen in the hedge close to the west tower.

 Thanks to St Aubyn's efforts, the interior is largely Victorian, with a nave, chancel, west tower, and south chapel used as a vestry.
 The architectural drawings made by St Aubyn hang on the south wall.
 The choir stalls are Victorian, as is the pulpit.
 Thankfully, some traces of the earlier Norman church survive in the chancel.